-The concepts covered are relevant to all the wireless network protocols supported by the JN516x-EK001 Evaluation Kit - that is, ZigBee PRO, ZigBee RF4CE and JenNet-IP.
-Note that all these protocols are built on IEEE 802.15.4.
+The concepts covered are relevant to all the wireless network protocols supported by the JN516x-EK001 Evaluation Kit - that is, JenNet-IP, ZigBee PRO and ZigBee RF4CE.
+Note that all of these protocols are built on IEEE 802.15.4, which is also supported on its own.
 For a more complete introduction to wireless networks, refer to the manual for the relevant protocol (see Section 4.3).